apache/trafficserver/doc/admin-guide/security/mtls.en.rst

 "verify_client" keyword which can take on the following values: NONE, MODERATE, or STRICT.

-In the case were |TS| should require certificates from all domains except the health check domain, hc.example.com, you should set :ts:cv:`proxy.config.ssl.client.certification_level` to 2 in :file:`records.config` and have the following in :file:`sni.yaml`. ::
+In the case were |TS| should require certificates from all domains except the health check domain, hc.example.com, you should set :ts:cv:`proxy.config.ssl.client.certification_level` to 2 in :file:`records.yaml` and have the following in :file:`sni.yaml`. ::

         sni: